Once you have found that your site is hacked and its files are infected, you need to perform a number of actions:

 3. Check all files for malicious scripts or re-download all site files.

-To work with site files in OS Windows, we recommend to use more secure SSH protocol (WinSCP program, more information at https://en.wikipedia.org/wiki/WinSCP).
+To work with site files in OS Windows, we recommend using a more secure SSH protocol (WinSCP program, more information at https://en.wikipedia.org/wiki/WinSCP).